Enumerativity of virtual Tevelev degrees: Tevelev degrees

 where $\ell=d-g-1$ in the first formula. \end{thm} When $\ell\le0$, all terms except $2^g$ in the first formula are interpreted to be zero.
 In particular, virtual Tevelev degrees for $\bP^1$ are enumerative if $d\ge g+1$, but not in general.
 For further results related to moduli spaces of Hurwitz covers, see \cite{CelaLian}.

 More generally, virtual Tevelev degrees for $\bP^r$ are enumerative whenever $d\ge rg+r$ but not when $d=r+\frac{gr}{r+1}$ is as small as possible \cite{fl}.
 The geometric Tevelev degree in the case $d=r+\frac{gr}{r+1}$ recovers Castelnuovo's count of linear series of minimal degree \cite{castelnuovo}.
-The general computation of geometric Tevelev degrees for $\bP^r$ for intermediate $d$ is in progress \cite{fl2}.
+The general computation of geometric Tevelev degrees for $\bP^r$ for intermediate $d$ is in completed in \cite{lian}.

 These current developments on Tevelev degrees for $\mathbb{P}^1$ and higher dimensional projective spaces may be viewed (in part) as developing a theory intiated by Castelnuovo in the $19^{th}$ century.
 The question of connecting classical counting to virtual counting can be formulated as follows.